 Boeing will use GE Aircraft Engines' GE90 exclusively to power the long- range 777X aircraft, a decision that sent the stock of competitor Rolls- Royce down 2.5% yesterday.
 Pratt&Whitney parent UTC shares rose slightly yesterday.
 GE's shares gained $4 per share following the engine contract and a larger GE-NBC television deal.
 Boeing hopes to build 500 of the 777- 200X and -300X twinjets using an 115,000-pounds-thrust growth version of the GE90, called the GE90-115B.
 It will be ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Boeing Selects GE To Power 777X".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Boeing Selects GE To Power 777X".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.